Moody's Q2 2021 Earnings Call Transcript

 Analyst at Huber Research Partners

-And I'm sorry, but then once we look at the cost there right now, annualize, however you want to do it, versus when we get through this COVID-19 environment, how much extra cost do you think will come back when you have employees back in the office?
-You have T&E where you think it's a reasonable level.
-I'm assuming it's not going to get back 100% where it was pre-pandemic, but it's not going to be 0.
+I'm sorry, once we look at the costs that are right now, annualized, however you want to do it, versus when we get through this COVID-19 environment, how much extra cost do you think will come back when you have your employees back in the office?
+You have T&E where you think is a reasonable level.
+I'm assuming it's not going to get back 100% where it was pre-pandemic, but it's not going to be zero.
 If you add those two nuggets together, it's an extra roughly $100 million.
-How should we think about that in your mind or roughly 3% of cost?
+How should we think about that in your mind, or roughly 3% of cost?

 Mark Kaye

-So Craig, I appreciate the follow-up question.
-I was trying not to address that specifically given we're sort of in July, and we've got a little bit of time to go before the end of the year in which we provide our full year outlook for 2022.
-Just to give you a sense, the T&E this year is probably around 1/4 of what it would have been in 2019.
-So certainly, the run rate of T&E that we're expecting for the year is much lower.
+Craig, I appreciate the follow-up question.
+I was trying not to grace that specifically given we're sort of in July, and we've got a little bit of time to go before the end of the year in which we provide our full year outlook for 2022.
+Just to give you a sense, the T&E this year is probably around a quarter of what it would have been in 2019.
+Certainly the run rate of T&E that we're expecting for the year is much lower.
 We do anticipate a portion of that coming back.
-But to Rob's comments earlier around the way that we think about workplace of the future and workplace flexibility, we have learned to operate in a more effective and efficient manner.
+To Rob's comments earlier around the way that we think about workplace of the future and workplace flexibility, we have learned to operate in a more effective and efficient manner.
 We've also executed a number of procurement and other offshoring activities that have generated savings.
-And I realize the $100 million you're quoting is really based off of the $80 million to $100 million in cost efficiencies that we telegraphed previously.
-Some of those efficiencies will be redeployed back into investing in the business and some will ultimately flow through to the bottom line, and we'll give a clearer update of that delineation when we do the outlook probably in February next year.

 Craig Huber